23 November 2021

 One function an accurate forecast can have is as a means to plan for risks and scenarios in the future.
 It’s getting harder and harder to predict what will happen next - a pandemic, Brexit, a recession...
 Getting ahead of the game and planning out some examples of potential situations can give you a chance to take control of them, instead of letting them take control of you.

-You could break these scenarios down based on the numbers – a 10% drop in sales, hiring an extra 3 members of staff, or spending a certain amount on marketing.
+For risk analysis, you could break these scenarios down based on the numbers – a 10% drop in sales, hiring an extra 3 members of staff, or spending a certain amount on marketing.
 However, these are the implications, not the cause.
 What caused each of those effects or decisions in the first place?
 That’s the best place to start.

 A great way to figure out what to plan for is to do a SWOT analysis on your business.
 Look at it from every angle and figure out what could impact your finances specifically so that you can put an action plan into place.